Research Policy Analysis and Coordination

 With respect to the second requirement above, the 2018 Farm Bill provides that hemp may be grown legally in the United States in one of the following ways:

-The USDA has announced that it will not begin approving state plans or issuing licenses until it has promulgated regulations implementing the 2018 Farm Bill.
-Also,the California Department of Food and Agriculture (CDFA) has not established a research Pilot Program pursuant to the Section 7606 of the 2014 Farm Bill.
-Therefore, if researchers want to conduct hemp related-research prior to California obtaining USDA approval for its state regulatory plan or before the USDA has issued licenses to individual hemp growers, researchers should obtain hemp seeds or cultivars only from growers that fall into category #3 listed above (or from abroad).
+Researchers may also obtain hemp seeds or cultivars from growers that fall into the third category listed above (or from abroad).
 There are a number of universities and state departments of agriculture that have established hemp cultivation research pilot programs pursuant to the 2014 Farm Bill, including in Colorado, Oregon, North Dakota, and Kentucky, among others.
 On a case-by-case basis, campuses may decide to obtain hemp seeds or cultivars that have been produced by growers other than those authorized under the 2018 Farm Bill.

 Outside of the Farm Bill framework, hemp seeds can be imported from abroad, consistent with applicable USDA regulations, and used for research purposes.
-USDA provides requirements on the importation of hemp seed on its website.
+Information on USDA hemp seed importation requirements can be found on the USDA Agricultural Marketing Service website.
 Note that a DEA import license is no longer needed, since hemp is not regulated under the Controlled Substances Act.

 - Are there any shipping requirements for mailing hemp and hemp-derived CBD products?